JoshuaIsom/connexiful/README.md

 This is your invitation, your awakening.
 The canvas is yours, the melody is yours.
 Sing, dance, create.
 Be connexiful.

 Imagine yourself.
+Let your Kairostemma be your opening note.

 The universe awaits your unique harmony.

 -X

-# Connexiful (as of March 11, 2024)
+# Connexiful (as of March 12, 2024)
 (kon-NEK-si-ful, kon-NEX-si-ful)

 ***Origin:***